 With all that connected up we can start to investigate how Easimap talks to the car’s ECU.

 I guess there are a number of ways of figuring out what Easimap was doing.
-For instance, we could have had go at disassembling the Easimap software… But that would have been a massive task and very unlikely to yield any results in a non-geological time frame.
+For instance, we could have had a go at disassembling the Easimap software… But that would have been a massive task and very unlikely to yield any results in a non-geological time frame.
 I’ve disassembled other people’s code in the past… and it took months.

 The best approach was probably going to be a technique called “packet sniffing”.
-And we had two points of entry there too to think about.
+And we had two points of entry there to think about.

 But that wasn’t going to be my approach…